 Many consumers report that it maintains its durability for several years and works well with landscape fabric staples.
 Some customers also report that the sturdy material is so water-resistant that it can cause water to puddle up on the surface.
 Others report that it will absorb water, it just does so slowly.

 At around the $20 mark with a 25-year advertised guarantee, this product is, perhaps, the most economical option available.

-The AgFabric Landsape Ground Cover 5x10 Heavy Duty PP Woven Weed Barrier is made with an environmentally safe fabric that controls weed production without the use of harmful chemicals and herbicides.
+The AgFabric Landsape Ground Cover Woven Weed Barrier is made with an environmentally safe fabric that controls weed production without the use of harmful chemicals and herbicides.
 The material is also biodegradable after some years.

 The Agfabric weed barrier also features a rows line design, making it easy to keep rows of plants or vegetables straight during planting.
-This landscape ground cover is made with 3.0 ounce high strength PP woven fabric to increase its durability and effectiveness.
+This landscape ground cover is made with 3.0-ounce high strength PP woven landscape fabric to increase its durability and effectiveness.